- Research area

 For more information visit www.auracdt.hull.ac.uk.
 If you have a direct question about the project, you may email email@example.com or the project supervisor.

 Training and Skills

 You will be trained and develop skills in scientific computing and programming for data analysis and visualisation (e.g. Python).
 Moreover, you will be trained on algorithmic developments using open source computer languages (e.g. C++) for development and application of FE analysis for engineering problems.
 Finally, you will develop skills on scientific writing, research presentation and communication.

-If you have received a First-class Honours degree or a 2:1 Honours degree and a Masters (or the international equivalents) in Engineering, Earth Science or Physics, we would like to hear from you.
+This PhD research project is suitable for applicants with a background in Engineering, Earth Science or Physics.
+If you have received a First-class Honours degree OR a 2:1 Honours degree and a Masters OR a Distinction in a Masters Degree, with any Undergraduate Degree, in one of the above subjects, (or the international equivalents,) we would like to hear from you.

 If your first language is not English, or you require Tier 4 student visa to study, you will be required to provide evidence of your English language proficiency level that meets the requirements of the Aura CDT’s academic partners.
 This course requires academic IELTS 7.0 overall, with no less than 6.0 in each skill.